briankoser/sfc-listeners-guide/episodes/0165-injustice-gods-among-us.md

 recommendation: no
 recommendation_reason: Listen if you're interested in playing the game.
 ---
-# Opening
-Matt opens with a silly voice and goes out of control.

 Ben drives 30 minutes each way to podcast, and Matt is about to move farther away.

 Both are on the exercise app Endomondo.